+Beginning Fall 2019, SOAN 301 is no longer required for SOAN majors.
+SOAN 301 is now an upper-division elective course in the major, and will be credited as such.
 Majors may satisfy no more than two university core requirements from Sociology and Anthropology offerings.
 The Seminars in Scholarly Inquiry are not included in this limit.

 A minor in Sociology and Anthropology consists of six courses: 101,102, 295 or 296 and three electives, one of which must be at the 300 or higher level.
 (CONN 335 and CONN 480 can each be used as one of the 300-level or above electives.)

-The Sociology and Anthropology Department reserves the right to evaluate courses on a case-by-case basis to determine whether they may be applied to a major or minor based on the age of the course.
+Note: The Sociology and Anthropology Department reserves the right to evaluate courses on a case-by-case basis to determine whether they may be applied to a major or minor based on the age of the course.